New Record Number of Nests Recorded @ RPQRR

 We need Surrogators!

-means the birds would be “sequestered” at the release site for some time before their release whereas a “hard release” means they (in this case quail) are released immediately upon arrival.
+As we seek to document/refine the trapping/translocation process, several questions arise.
+For example, is a “soft release” preferable to a “hard release?”
+A “soft release” means the birds would be “sequestered” at the release site for some time before their release whereas a “hard release” means they (in this case quail) are released immediately upon arrival.
 A pilot study in 2013 involved a soft release of 14 blue quail at RPQRR.
 Their survival (11 of 14 survived through the breeding season) and site fidelity (most stayed within 400 yards of their release site) suggest the soft release method was effective.
 To test this hypothesis, we need to sequester half of the coveys for at least thirty days before releasing them.
 During that time, we provide a layer ration to hopefully help bring the females into laying condition.
 We’re looking to borrow perhaps 20 Surrogators or “Johnny houses” in order to temporarily house the quail.
 If you have either that we might borrow (or you’d like to donate) for six weeks, please contact me at firstname.lastname@example.org.

 Operation Transfusion Seeks Quail Donors